 Harvest several basil stems cutting low on the plant.
 Snip each stem at an angle just under the lowest set of leaf nodes.
 Trim the leaves so you have a bare stem.

 Place the snipped basil stems in jars of fresh water.
 It helps to change the water every few days, but I occasionally forget and the roots still grow just fine.

 Roots will grow out of the stems in about two weeks.

 Plant the rooted basil stems in fresh potting soil and water well.

 This is a great way to get extra plants to give as gifts or to use for an indoor herb garden when the cold weather arrives.
 My favorite ways to use basil are in pasta sauces, grilled honey mustard chicken and caprese salad.
-I will be sharing a recipe for the salad very soon.

 Thank you for stopping by and spending part of your day with me.
 See you soon!